-HC-10.2.5 Each approved person should make every practicable effort to arrange his personal and business affairs to avoid a conflict of interest with the investment firm licensee.
+- HC-10.2.5 Each approved person should make every practicable effort to arrange his personal and business affairs to avoid a conflict of interest with the investment firm licensee. - HC-10.2.5A Investment firm licensees should have in place a board approved policy on the employment of relatives of approved persons and a summary of such policy must be disclosed in the annual report of the investment firm licensee.